 Best Overall: Odyssey White Hot 2.0 Putter

-“The Odyssey White Hot 2.0 Putter offers cushioned impact for better distance control, heel to toe balance, a contrasting alignment guide, and an outstanding forgiveness for all level of golfers.”
+“The Odyssey White Hot 2.0 Putter offers cushioned impact for better distance control, heel-to-toe balance, a contrasting alignment guide, and an outstanding forgiveness for all levels of golfers.”

 Most Forgiving Mallet Option: Odyssey Triple Track 2-Ball Putter

-Outstanding Forgiving Budget Mallet Option: Ray Cook Sliver SR500 Putter
+Outstanding Forgiving Budget Mallet Option: Ray Cook Silver SR500 Putter

 A forgiving putter is great for high handicappers that need help as they develop their putting stroke.